-The Thyroid Examination Evaluation Subcommittee of the Fukushima Health Management Survey Review Committee issued a report noting that during the first screening cycle, “the number of detected cases is dozens of times higher than the number of thyroid cancer cases estimated by the national government’s regionally registered cancer morbidity statistics.”
-Despite that, the report stated that “It was difficult to consider these to be impacts of the nuclear accident.”
+The Thyroid Examination Evaluation Subcommittee of the Fukushima Health Management Survey Review Committee stated that during the first screening cycle, “the number of detected cases was dozens of times higher than the number of thyroid cancer cases estimated by morbidity statistics,” but despite that it still concluded that “It is difficult to consider these to be impacts of the nuclear accident.”
 It stated reasons for this conclusion were that (1) the amount of exposure was lower than from the Chernobyl nuclear accident, (2) no cases were discovered among children who were under the age of five at the time of the accident, and (3) there are no big disparities in the rates of diagnosis in the region.

-Initially, the high detection numbers for thyroid cancer were attributed to the so-called “screening effect”.
-However, the detection at tens of times higher in the first round of screening cannot be explained by the “screening effect” alone, and it does not explain the 71 cases of thyroid cancer detected or suspected in the second round, just two years later.
+Initially, the high detection numbers for thyroid cancer were attributed to the so-called “screening effect.”
+However, detection at tens of times higher than normal in the first round of screening cannot be explained by the screening effect alone, and it does not explain the 71 cases of thyroid cancer detected or suspected in the second round, just two years later.

-Since December 2016, the 3.11 Fund for Children with Thyroid Cancer (President: Hisako Sakiyama) has helped to cover the medical expenses of patients who live in Tokyo and 15 prefectures, have thyroid cancer symptoms and were under the age of 18 at the time of the accident.
-Up to December 2019, it had supported 160 patients (104 from Fukushima Prefecture, 56 from elsewhere).
-The organization says that many cases of cancer being detected outside the prefecture were already at an advanced stage because large-scale screening for thyroid cancer was not being done.
-Spokesperson Hisako Sakiyama commented, “Some committee members were saying that testing at schools should stop, but the people affected would actually like testing to be expanded and improved.
-For diagnosis, we should acknowledge that early detection and early treatment are succeeding,” she said.
+Since December 2016, the 3.11 Fund for Children with Thyroid Cancer (President: Hisako Sakiyama) has helped to cover the medical expenses of patients who live in Tokyo and 15 prefectures in eastern Japan, have thyroid cancer symptoms, and were under the age of 18 at the time of the accident.
+Up to the end of October 2020, the fund had supported 170 patients (110 from Fukushima Prefecture, 60 from elsewhere).
+The organization says that many cases of cancer being detected outside the prefecture were already at an advanced stage due to the lack of large-scale screening for thyroid cancer.
+Sakiyama commented, “Some [government] committee members were saying that screening at schools should stop, but people involved would actually like screening to be expanded and enhanced.
+For diagnosis, we should acknowledge that early detection and early treatment are succeeding.”

-The male-to-female gender difference in ratio of juvenile thyroid cancer at Noguchi Hospital, Ito Hospital, and Kuma Hospital was 1:7.7.
+The gender disparity in the male-to-female ratio for juvenile thyroid cancer at Noguchi Hospital, Ito Hospital, and Kuma Hospital was 1:7.7.
 Source: Presentation materials by Akira Yoshida (Kanagawa Prefectural Medical Association) at International Symposium by Fukushima Medical University, March 2, 2020.
 Thyroid cancer occurrence after the Chernobyl accident was also more common in males than for normal thyroid cancer.

-The “screening effect” is the higher number of detections of a disease as a result of mass screening, because undiagnosed or pre-symptomatic disease is discovered, more than when people go for diagnosis after they notice symptoms.
+The “screening effect” is the higher number of detections of a disease as a result of mass screening, because more undiagnosed or pre-symptomatic diseases are discovered than when people go for diagnosis only after they notice symptoms.